soltyp/soltyp/README.md

 ---

-## 🚀 About Me
+## About Me

-- 🌱 Currently learning **Python, Oracle APEX**
+- Currently learning **Python, Oracle APEX**
-- 💼 Economic IT Graduate with passion for technology and business automation
+- Business IT Graduate with passion for technology and business automation

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 <div align="center">